PorticoEstate/OutlookBookingSync/doc/configuration.md

 - Each tenant can have different configurations for each bridge type
 - Sensitive values (passwords, secrets) are stored encrypted
 - Environment variables are now used only for system-level settings (database, global X-API-Key, etc.)

-### Migration from Environment Variables

-Legacy environment variables like `OUTLOOK_CLIENT_ID` are no longer used.
-Bridge configurations must be migrated to per-tenant database storage using the Admin API.

 ---